Karenvn/data_note/README.md

 - use either `--assembly` with optional `--alt-assembly`, or `--hap1-assembly` with optional `--hap2-assembly`
 - `--alt-assembly` requires `--assembly`
 - `--hap2-assembly` requires `--hap1-assembly`
-- the supplied accession must survive the normal tax-id and excluded-name filtering
+- the supplied accession must survive the normal taxon id and excluded-name filtering
 - assembly override flags and their environment-variable equivalents only work when the input resolves to exactly one BioProject, not a batch list

 ## Structure